terencela/terencela/README.md

 - 🌱  With 9 years of experience in finance and tech (UBS, PwC, PE), I recently held executive positions in AI.
 - 🎯  If you need help with growth and business strategies which will win, hit me up!

-Almost all of my projects are private.
-My goal is nowadays to launch 4 projects per year.
+Almost all my projects are private.
+My goal is to launch 4 projects from 2025-2026.

 ## I have used these languages in my past: